-Quality assurance/quality control (QA/QC) procedures adopted in this study were similar to those used in the method development phase (Zeng et al. 2004).
+Quality Assurance/Quality Control.
+Quality assurance/ quality control (QA/QC) procedures adopted in this study were similar to those used in the method development phase (11).
 In addition, a number of SPME samplers attached to several duplicate moorings were deployed to examine the precision of the field measurements.
-Of these field replicates, two moorings with five samplers at three depths were recovered.
-Analysis of the recovered replicates resulted in an average standard relative difference of 23% for p,p'dichlorodiphenyldichloroethylene (DDE).
-Concentrations of o,p'-DDE in these samples were below the reporting limits.
+Of these "field" replicates, two moorings with five samplers at three depths were recovered.
+Analysis of the recovered replicates resulted in an average standard relative difference of 23% for p,p'-dichlorodiphenyldichloroethylene (DDE).
+Concentrations of o,p'-DDE in these samples were below the reporting limits (Tables S2 and S3 in the Supporting Information).